Too Short to Ride a Bike

 Actually, that's not strictly true, my road bike and I did complete a very successful adventure through the Welsh wilderness, over dubious terrain, in astoundingly bad weather...
 Gently did we go and we survived to tell the tail without any mechanicals, but it just sealed the deal even more so that it's time to trade-in my bestie of six years for a newer, more versatile model.

 Naturally, once you've gotten over your intent of bike-betrayal, you hit Google to see just what's out there to tantalise your taste buds and fuel your hunger for adventure...

-Quite simply, the market just doesn’t exist for people under the size of 5ft4, women’s specific or not, and even that’s at a push.
+Quite simply, the market just doesn't exist for people under the size of 5ft4, women's specific or not, and even that's at a push.
 If you know otherwise, skip the rest of the blog and contact me!
-If you are lucky enough to find a brand that goes smaller, you’ll find they’ll probably compensate by giving you lower spec components at the same price as the “normal/man-sized” equivalent at a higher spec.
+Any brand that goes smaller seems to compensate by giving you lower spec components at the same price as the "normal/man-sized" equivalent.

-But, alas, you cannot buy a bike based on numbers and spec alone.
+But, alas, you cannot buy a bike based on numbers and spec alone (or at least I certainly can't!).
 You need to sit on it.
 Ride it.
 Feel the bike and your body as one.
-And to top off the complexity, you can, of course, change elements of the bike to make it smaller once you’ve bought it, such as the stem and handlebars, but it’s hard to factor in the impact this may have when looking at an advert online, or even when sitting on a bike in store…
+And to top off the complexity, you can, of course, change elements of the bike to make it smaller once you've bought it, such as the stem and handlebars, but it's hard to factor in the impact this may have when looking at an advert online, or even when sitting on a bike in store...

 If you're well versed in bike speak then you understand all of this and it probably doesn't even make you flinch, but if you're a bit of an all-the-gear-and-no-idea kinda gal like me then you've probably got a cold sweat on right now.